jhpyle/docassemble/_docs/config.md

 cloud storage.

 **docassemble** uses three [Redis] "databases."
-By default, it uses 0, 1, and 2.
+By default, it uses databases 0, 1, and 2.
 If you want it to use different database numbers, you can set `redis database offset` to a number.

 {% highlight yaml %}
 redis database offset: 3